Predicting User Behavior in Six Simple Steps [Complete Guide]

 The plan you put together will depend on what you want to achieve and where you are within the product lifecycle.
 For example, if you want to improve your website’s bounce rate, then a usability test or an A/B test would work.
 Alternatively, if you’re in the early stages of development, card sorting followed by tree testing will help you evaluate your product’s structure.

 Whatever you do, remember to aim for a mixed-method approach, blending qualitative and quantitive studies for a full picture of what users are doing and why.
-After all, as Nielson Norman Group notes:
+All research methods have their limits.
+That's why using a combination of approaches helps to fill in knowledge gaps and paint a more complete picture.

 2. Identify your users